S&T Bancorp (STBA)

 Tracing its roots back to 1902 in western Pennsylvania's industrial heartland, S&T Bancorp (NASDAQ:STBA) is a Pennsylvania-based bank holding company that provides retail and commercial banking services, cash management, trust services, and investment advisory solutions.

-• Annual net interest income growth of 4.6% over the last five years was below our standards for the banking sector
+• 4.6% annual net interest income growth over the last five years was slower than its banking peers

-• On the bright side, its additional sales over the last five years increased its profitability as the 33.4% annual growth in its earnings per share outpaced its revenue
+• The good news is that its additional sales over the last five years increased its profitability as the 33.4% annual growth in its earnings per share outpaced its revenue

 StockStory Analyst Team